Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 She finished off the glass and stumbled toward the bed.

 The young woman worked at the knots but the champagne had gone to her head and was keeping her from focusing her attention.
 She couldn’t get them undone.
-“I know what I can do,” she said.
+“I know what I can do.”
 She fell off the bed and staggered over to the dresser.
 “I saw this knife up here when I came in.
 I’ll take it and just slice those knots right off your wrists.”

 Anslo protested but the woman wasn't paying attention.
 She fumbled with the knife until she got it opened and then staggered back to the bed.